vaul-ulaval/On-Track-SysID/README.md

 The identified parameters are then used to generate a Look-Up Table (LUT) for the MAP controller.

 ## Installation
-The predictive spliner planner is part of the [ForzaETH Race Stack](https://github.com/ForzaETH/race_stack).
-Please refer to the [installation guide](https://github.com/ForzaETH/race_stack/blob/main/INSTALLATION.md) for detailed instructions and perform the quickstart guide below to run the planner.
+On-Track SysID is part of the [ForzaETH Race Stack](https://github.com/ForzaETH/race_stack).
+Please refer to the [installation guide](https://github.com/ForzaETH/race_stack/blob/main/INSTALLATION.md) for detailed instructions and perform the quickstart guide below to run the sysid procedure.

 ## Usage (Detailed)